manhtai/mimi/README.md

 A slack bot that:

-- Take screenshots from anywhere in the net and send to specific channels in a periodic time.
+- Take screenshots from anywhere in the net and send to a specific channel in some periodic time.
-- Get alerts from a [Metabase][1] API when something happens.
+- Get alerts from a [Metabase][1] API when something happens, like sending out happy birthdays to our beloved colleagues!
-- [More to come]

 ## How